BaskarUmapathi/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm:
 Step 1.
+Start the program.

-Import the required packages and print the present data.
+Step 2: Import the required packages and print the present data.

-Step 2.
+Step 3.
 Print the placement data and salary data.

-Step 3.
+Step 4.
 Find the null and duplicate values.

-Step 4.
+Step 5.
 Using logistic regression find the predicted values of accuracy , confusion matrices.

-Step 5.
+Step 6.
 Display the results.

+Step 7: Finish the program.

 ## Program:
 ```